AJ8GH/github-language-api/README.md

 ## Running tests

-I've used Mocha for unit tests and Cypress for integration tests.
+The app uses Mocha for unit tests and Cypress for integration tests.

 ### Mocha